ayaderaghul/grader/README.md

 - marking more than one answer is counted as marking none

 - grade the student answers with given answers
+- output the studentID, testID, answers to a txt file
+- plot the graded image, with: the studentID, the testID, the student's answers, the correct answers, the grade
 - save the studentID, testID, grade to a db (server?)
-- output the studentID, testID, answers to a txt file
-- plot the answers back to the answer sheet
-- plot the grade on the answer sheet